 What to Eat With Greek Salad

-I whipped up this salad to serve alongside roasted chicken for dinner and then Isaac and I used the leftovers as a salad topping.
-We both loved the flavor and agreed that the cucumbers, almonds and feta cheese were a good addition.
+I whipped up this salad to serve alongside my grilled apple cider vinegar chicken for dinner and then Isaac and I used the leftovers as a salad topping the next day.
+We both loved the flavor and agreed that the cucumbers and feta cheese were a good addition.
 Having a big batch of this in the fridge made mealtime almost effortless.
 I’m tempted to make a batch weekly!

 If you make this greek quinoa salad please be sure to leave a comment and star rating below.
 Your feedback is so helpful for the EBF team and other EBF readers who are thinking about making the recipe!